llizuna2001ll/alx-low_level_programming/README.md

-#alx low level programming readme
+if else while statements readme